bluecadet/Cinder-BluecadetText/README.md

 * Parses `string` and `wstring`
 * Outputs `StyledText` pairs of `string` (or `wstring`) combined with `Style`s
+* Supports nested styles and (and nested/inverted italics)

 ## Getting Started

 ### Basic StyledTextLayout Usage

+`StyledTextLayout` can be used to render simple text out of the box.
+In order to parse styled text and bold/italic tags, styles and fonts for those font-weights/font-styles have to be defined (see following sections).

 ```c++
 #include "cinder/app/App.h"